AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Access to the AARP magazine

-Long List of Car Insurance Discounts
+Long List of Discounts

 The AARP’s auto insurance program with The Hartford may not be the cheapest provider on our list, but it has one of the longest lists of discounts available to seniors.
 You can lower your auto insurance costs with the following discounts: